As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - Slowly add the dry ingredients, and continue to mix on low until dough starts to come together.
 Add the graham cracker crumbs and white chocolate and mix again until everything is evenly dispersed.

-- Using a cookie scoop, drop rounded balls of dough onto the prepared baking sheet.
+- Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), drop rounded balls of dough onto the prepared baking sheet.
 Bake cookies for 10-12 minutes, or until the edges are set.
 Remove from oven and allow cookies to cool on the baking sheet for 5 minutes before transferring to a cooling rack to cool completely.
 Store cookies at room temperature up to 5 days.
 Rolled cookie dough freezes well, up to 2 months.
 Place on baking sheet frozen and bake for 11-13 minutes.